-Go to their websites and click "create new account/register".
+Go to their websites and find "create new account/register" or similar.
 Create a memorable email address that you can use when applying for jobs or registering for social networks.
 The most common email addresses include your name (email@example.com).
 The different websites will require you to create a password (keep it safe, make it memorable and do not share with others).

 Using social networks to communicate